 - 1.1.
 The appeal site is located in the townland of Auburn, c.2.2km southwest of Malahide town centre.
-The site has an irregular rectangular configuration, indicated as measuring c.9.03ha, which is part of a wider landholding, indicated as measuring c.13.28ha.
+The site has an irregular rectangular configuration, indicated as measuring c.8.78ha, which is part of a wider landholding, indicated as measuring c.13.28ha.
 The site also includes a c.2.3km route along parts of Malahide Road, Back Road and Kinsealy Lane. - 1.2.
 The main component of the site is the protected structure, Auburn House, and the majority of its attendant grounds.
 These include the stable buildings, courtyard, the main avenue with front boundary wall, piers, and entrance gate along Malahide Road (the walled garden is outside of the site boundary and within the wider landholding).
 The site has a distinctive sylvan character due to numerous individual trees, treelines, and woodlands many contemporaneous with the house. - 1.3.
-In addition to Auburn House and its stables, the site accommodates the Little Auburn residence (a modern dwelling) and an associated stables structure mid-way along the main avenue (eastern side).
+In addition to Auburn House and its stables, the site accommodates a stables structure mid-way along the main avenue (eastern side) associated with the Little Auburn residence (a modern dwelling).
 Save for these structures, the site is greenfield in nature, largely comprising agricultural fields, woodlands, and field boundaries with a series of drainage ditches.
 Access to the site is via the existing entrance from R107/ Malahide Road (southeast of the site). - 1.4.
 The area surrounding the site is comprised of low density, detached residences on single sites and in residential estates.
-The western and northeastern boundaries are formed by properties in Abington, while the southern, southwestern and eastern boundaries include structures originally associated with the Auburn House estate under separate ownership and detached residences accessing onto Malahide Road. - 1.5.
+The northern and northwestern boundaries are formed by properties in Abington, while the southern boundaries include structures originally associated with the Auburn House estate under separate ownership and detached residences accessing onto Malahide Road. - 1.5.
 The topography of the site is relatively flat with a small number of localised high points, such as that on which Auburn House is positioned and Little Auburn.
 Ground levels indicated for the site generally range from 9mOD to 11mOD with high points including up to c.11.75mOD.
 The site drains via a series of ditches inclusive of a local stream which merges with Hazelbrook Stream located to the southeast of the site, and in turn Baldoyle Bay.